msh31/SaveManager/README.md

 # Save Manager

-Local savegame manager to help you easily manage all your savegames in one place.
+Local savegame manager to help you easily manage all your savegames in one place. *GUI edition*

 [Installation](#installation) •
 [Features](#-features) •